hawtio/hawtio/BUILDING.md

 We love [contributions](http://hawt.io/contributing/index.html)!
 You may also want to know [how to hack on the hawtio code](http://hawt.io/developers/index.html)

-[hawtio](http://hawt.io/) can now be built **without** having to install node.js or anything first thanks to the [typescript-maven-plugin](https://github.com/hawtio/typescript-maven-plugin).
-However [hawtio](http://hawt.io/) will build faster if typescript is installed, so when possible it's recommended to install it.
+[hawtio](http://hawt.io/) can now be built **without** having to install node.js or anything first thanks to the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).
+This will install node.js & npm into a subdirectory, run `npm install` to install dependencies & run the build like normal.

-## Installing npm and TypeScript for faster builds

-To install all of the required dependencies you first need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/).
-If you're on OS X we recommend just installing [npm](https://npmjs.org/) directly rather than via things like homebrew to get the latest npm crack.

-In order to make use of [TypeScript](http://typescriptlang.org/) you will need to install the compiler globally.
-Installing a dependency globally allows you to access the the dependency directly from your shell.

-You can do this by running:

-    npm install -g typescript

-Note, if you are using Ubuntu or OSX then you may need to use the `sudo` command:

-    sudo npm install -g typescript

-To build the API documentation you also need to install [typedoc](http://sebastian-lenz.github.io/typedoc/):

-    sudo npm -g install typedoc

-To run the tests you'll also need to install phantomjs:

-    sudo npm install -g phantomjs

-### Upgrading TypeScript

-You can check which version of typescript you are using by

-    tsc -version

-Note: You should be using version 1.0 or better.

-To upgrade typescript run the following

-    npm update -g typescript

-Note, if you are using Ubuntu or OSX then you may need to use the `sudo` command:

-    sudo npm update -g typescript

 ## Building

 After you've cloned hawtio's git repo the first thing you should do is build the whole project.
 First ```cd``` into the root directory of the hawtio project and run:

-    mvn install
+    mvn clean install

 This will ensure all dependencies within the hawtio repo are built and any dependencies are downloaded and in your local repo.